 Eaglehawk Neck is also famous for its association with the prison colony at Port Arthur.
 In 1832, a military outpost was setup to watch for escaping prisoners, and dogs were positioned along the isthmus to raise a ruckus if they spotted an escapee.
 The motley army of dogs were described in 1840:

 “There were the black, the white, the brindle, the grey and the grisly, the rough and the smooth, the crop-eared and the lop-eared, the gaunt and the grim.
 Every four-footed, black-fanged individual among them would have taken first prize in his own class for ugliness and ferocity at any show.”

-Port Arthur closed in 1877 (now open as a tourist attraction), but there is a monument to the dogs at Eaglehawk Neck.
-Along with the tessellated pavement, there are several other unusual geologic formations, including a natural arch and blowhole, nearby.
+Port Arthur closed in 1877 (it’s now open as a tourist attraction), but there is a monument to the dogs at Eaglehawk Neck.
+Along with the tessellated pavement, there are several other unusual geologic formations, including a natural arch and blowhole nearby.

 The tessellated pavement is located at the northern end of Pirates Bay beach.

 Follow us on Twitter to get the latest on the world's hidden wonders.